 Browse the shops along lively Vaci Street, then take a peek inside the opulent St. Stephen’s Basilica, where the star attraction is, somewhat bizarrely, the right hand of its namesake, King Stephen.
 Next, stroll down the elegant Andrassy Avenue, home to the lavish Hungarian State Opera House, and marvel over the monuments of Heroes Square.

-For lunch follow your guide’s recommendations and tuck into some traditional Hungarian cuisine at a local restaurant.
+For lunch, follow your guide’s recommendations and enjoy traditional Hungarian cuisine at a local restaurant.
 Gulyas stew is always a good choice.

 Use your free afternoon to soak in one of Budapest’s many famous thermal baths or walk around this magnificent city.
 In the evening, don’t miss a spectacular Danube cruise under Budapest’s bridges.
 You will hear many stories and legends while sipping champagne and listening to some famous Ferenc (Franz) Liszt’s pieces. (not included).